About Matt

 HIDnewIconBusch initially sought out numerous big-name publishers to release the book.
 Many were interested, but no one wanted to produce the book the way he intended for an audience to experience it.
 And so, Busch utilized Kickstarter to do it all himself, which turned out great- tripling the figures needed to make the book happen, which in turn produced a higher quality book and certainly more profitable than if the book been released by a larger publishing house.

-Matt Busch lives in a multiple-studio home in Macomb Township, Michigan.
+Matt Busch lives in a multiple-studio home in Macomb Township, Michigan with his wife Casey, son Beaux, and dog Kyp.

 You can check out Matt Busch on WikiPedia HERE.

-Of course, remember kids, not everything you read on WikiPedia is true.
+Of course, remember kids, not everything you read on the Internet is true.

 Top! © 2016 Kaleidoscope Koi Entertainment, LLC